 Students have the right to be informed of any suspension, given specific reasons for the suspension, and offered the opportunity to tell their side of the story before being suspended.

 Short-term suspensions: Students and families have the right to receive in writing a description of the incident, the date the student may return to school, and notice of their right to appeal.
-This letter must also be sent to the school superintendent .
+This letter must also be sent to the school superintendent or designee.
 Upon written request by the student or parent/guardian, the superintendent must review the suspension.
 If no alternative education program is provided, schools should make academic assignments available to students during a short-term suspension.

 Long-term suspensions: Students and families have the right to written notice from the Superintendent about the conditions of a long-term suspension and their relevant due process rights.
 The student has a right to the following: